 If SCERA is notified that an agreement or understanding between the employer and employee that the employee will return to work for the employer after retirement, the retiree must wait the entire 180-day break in service before returning or it will be considered a plan violation.

 The 60-day break in service cannot be waived, and applies to anyone retiring prior to age 59-1/2.
 If the 60-day break is not satisfied, the retiree will be subject to a tax penalty until they turn age 59-1/2.
 In addition, if the member retires without a 60-day break in service, and before normal retirement age (58 for General members and 50 for Safety members) there is a plan violation and retirement benefits will be suspended, and benefits already paid must be repaid, until there is a 60-day break in service.

-Retirees may continue to receive their retirement benefit if they meet the break-in-service requirements above and their extra help employment with all SCERA-covered employers is limited to 960 hours during each fiscal year (July 1 to June 30) per Government Code section 7522.56.
+Retirees may continue to receive their retirement benefit if they meet the break-in-service requirements above and their extra help employment with all SCERA-covered employers does not exceed a total (for all employers in that public retirement system) of 960 hours per Government Code section 7522.56.